Q. What Experience do you have?

 A. I have found that throughout the years I've been doing this, that a well-rounded and all-encompassing approach yields better results.

 Q. According to you About the Company page, you worked for Kate Smith Promotions.
-Who did you represent during your time there?
+Who did you assist during your time there?

-A. Alexa Weber Morales, Alison Ruble, Andrew Distel, Angel Melendez, Anne Phillips, Art Reyes, Baeker Jazz Worship Service, Barbara Sfraga, Brian Groder, The Brooklyn Repertory Ensemble, Damian Rivero, Diane Hoffman, Elli Fordyce, Fred Fried, Grazyna Augucsik, Gregory Hickman-Williams, Holly Yarbrough, Jane Stuart, Jason Kao Hwang, JC and the Jazz Hoppers, Jesse Gelber, John McLean, Julian Yeo, Kat Parra, Katie Bull, Keith Marks, Leonisa Ardizzone, Lisa Sokolov, Liz McComb, Marcus Goldhaber, Matt Ulery, Meryl Romer, Mike Ellis/Bahai Band, Paul Seaforth, Pete Zimmer Quartet, Richard Boulger, The Rocco John Group, Sathima Bea Benjamin, South Nine Ensemble, Susie Meissner, Tomas Janzon, Typhanie Monique & Neal Alger, Wayne Wallace, Zach Brock
+A. I worked with the following during my first round with Kate Smith Promotions: Alexa Weber Morales, Alison Ruble, Andrew Distel, Angel Melendez, Anne Phillips, Art Reyes, Baeker Jazz Worship Service, Barbara Sfraga, Brian Groder, The Brooklyn Repertory Ensemble, Damian Rivero, Diane Hoffman, Elli Fordyce, Fred Fried, Grazyna Augucsik, Gregory Hickman-Williams, Holly Yarbrough, Jane Stuart, Jason Kao Hwang, JC and the Jazz Hoppers, Jesse Gelber, John McLean, Julian Yeo, Kat Parra, Katie Bull, Keith Marks, Leonisa Ardizzone, Lisa Sokolov, Liz McComb, Marcus Goldhaber, Matt Ulery, Meryl Romer, Mike Ellis/Bahai Band, Paul Seaforth, Pete Zimmer Quartet, Richard Boulger, The Rocco John Group, Sathima Bea Benjamin, South Nine Ensemble, Susie Meissner, Tomas Janzon, Typhanie Monique & Neal Alger, Wayne Wallace, Zach Brock

 Q. Why do you use a grassroots approach to Radio Promotion?